Looking for dirt bikes with training wheels, but don’t know how to find the best options for your kid?

 While training wheels are a popular choice for parents looking to introduce their young child to the world of dirt biking, there are also alternatives that can help build balance and coordination skills.

 Balance bikes and kick bikes are two popular options that can help young riders develop the necessary skills to transition to a dirt bike without the need for training wheels.
+The gas powered dirt bikes with training wheels can also be pricy, so for young kids it may make sense to start with balance bikes first.

 For more information on choosing the perfect dirt bike for your child, be sure to check out our article on “The Ultimate Guide To Dirt Bikes For 7-Year-Olds And Under“, where we highlight a range of different options to suit every budget and riding level.